Office of Federal Contract Compliance Programs (OFCCP)

 What is Employment Discrimination?

 Employment discrimination takes different forms.
-Employment discrimination is illegal and generally results when a person is treated differently (usually less favorably) because of his or her race, color, religion, sex, or national origin.
+Employment discrimination is illegal and generally results when a person is treated differently (usually less favorably) because of his or her race, color, religion, sex, sexual orientation, gender identity or national origin.
 In addition, employment discrimination can result when a neutral policy or practice has an adverse impact on the members of any race, sex, or ethnic group and the policy or practice is not job related or required by business necessity.

 Here is an example of prohibited employment discrimination: